recyclarr/recyclarr/README.md

 The script may stop working at any time due to guide updates.
 I will do my best to fix them in a timely manner.
 Reporting such issues ASAP would be appreciated and will help identify issues more quickly.

-Please be aware that this application relies on a deterministic and consistent structure of the TRaSH Guide markdown files.
-I have [documented guidelines][dg] for the TRaSH Guides that should help to reduce the risk of the guide breaking the program's parsing logic, however it requires that guide contributors follow them.

-[dg]: ../../wiki/TRaSH-Guide-Structural-Guidelines